EdwinVW/dapr-hands-on/README.md

 ## The domain

 For the assignments you will be working with a speeding-camera setup as can be found on several Dutch highways.
-Over the entire stretch of a certain stretch of highway, the average speed of a vehicle is measured and if it is above the speeding limit on this highway, the driver of the vehicle receives a speeding ticket.
+Over the entire length of a certain stretch of highway, the average speed of a vehicle is measured and if it is above the speeding limit on this highway, the driver of the vehicle receives a speeding ticket.

 ### Overview